robovm/robovm-docs/en/advanced-topics/hacking.md

 ## Importing to Eclipse
 The RoboVM projects we build in the last section can also be directly imported into Eclipse:

-1. Open Eclipse and set the workspace directory to `robovm-workspace`
+1. Open Eclipse and set the workspace directory to `robovm-workspace`.
 3. Click *Browse* and select the `robovm-workspace` directory.
 You should see this selection of projects:
    ![images/hacking-import.png](images/hacking-import.png)
-4. Click *Finish*
+4. Click *Finish*.
 5. Eclipse will ask you to install a variety of m2e-connectors.
 Simply click *Finish* and *OK* in the dialogs that pop up.
-This will install all the required connectors
+This will install all the required connectors:
    ![images/hacking-connectors.png](images/hacking-connectors.png)

 >NOTE: If the last step fails for some reason, install the connectors manually.
 First, delete the (hidden) `.metadata` folder in `robovm-workspace`.
 Open up Eclipse again, and import the projects as described above.
 In step 5, click `Cancel`.
 Next go to `Eclipse -> Preferences`.
 Select *Maven -> Discovery* from the side bar.
 Click on *Open Catalog*.
 Enter *buildhelper*  in the search box, then install the buildhelper connector.
 Repeat this with the search term *tycho* and install the Tycho Configurator connector.

->NOTE: the *org.robovm.eclipse.feature*  project will still have an error after going through all these steps above.
+>NOTE: The *org.robovm.eclipse.feature*  project will still have an error after going through all these steps above.
 Sadly, there's no m2e connector for the Maven Ant plugin.
 The error is not a problem for development though.

 ## Projects Walkthrough
 Before we try to run and debug anything, let's look at all these projects:

-* *org.robovm.eclipse.feature*, *org.robovm.eclipse.ui* and *org.robovm.eclipse.update-site* contain the Eclipse plugin code and configuration.
+* **org.robovm.eclipse.feature**, **org.robovm.eclipse.ui** and **org.robovm.eclipse.update-site** contain the Eclipse plugin code and configuration.
 The UI project contains the actual code.
-Interesting classes are 'RoboVMPlugin', the main entry point of the plugin, and AbstractLaunchConfigurationDelegate', responsible firing of compilation when a run configuration is being executed.
+Interesting classes are 'RoboVMPlugin', the main entry point of the plugin, and AbstractLaunchConfigurationDelegate', responsible compilation when a run configuration is being executed.
-* *robovm-cacerts* contains various certificate related things and does usually not need to be touched
+* **robovm-cacerts** contains various certificate related things and does usually not need to be touched
-* *robovm-compiler* is the workhorse.
+* **robovm-compiler** is the workhorse.
 It provides the compiler infrastructur. `AppCompiler` is a good class to start looking at.
+All of RoboVM's native code is also contained in this project, see `robovm/vm` and `robovm/rt`.
-* *robovm-libimobiledevice*  contains bindings to [libimobiledevice](http://www.libimobiledevice.org/), a library that lets us deploy apps to a connected device. `AppLauncher` covers most of the work this project provides.
+* **robovm-libimobiledevice**  contains bindings to [libimobiledevice](http://www.libimobiledevice.org/), a library that lets us deploy apps to a connected device. `AppLauncher` covers most of the work this project provides.
-* *robovm-llvm* contains bindings for [LLVM](http://www.llvm.org), the compiler infrastructure we use to translate Java byte code to machine code.
+* **robovm-llvm** contains bindings for [LLVM](http://www.llvm.org), the compiler infrastructure we use to translate Java byte code to machine code.
-* *robovm-rt*  contains the class library of RoboVM which is based on Android's class library.
+* **robovm-rt**  contains the class library of RoboVM which is based on Android's class library.
-* *robovm-objc* contains the Objective-C bridge of RoboVM called Bro (pronounced like *brew*, swedish for bridge)
+* **robovm-objc** contains the Objective-C bridge of RoboVM called Bro (pronounced like *brew*, swedish for bridge).
-* *robovm-cocoatouch* contains the bindings for iOS APIs.
+* **robovm-cocoatouch** contains the bindings for iOS APIs.
 These are generated semi-automatically.
-* *robovm-xxx-template* are RoboVM project templates
+* **robovm-xxx-template** are RoboVM project templates
-* *robovm-templater* is a project that depends on the templates and knows how to extract them to disk and replace values in files like robovm.xml etc. `Templater` is the class that does this magic.
+* **robovm-templater** is a project that depends on the templates and knows how to extract them to disk and replace values in files like robovm.xml etc. `Templater` is the class that does this magic.
+It is used by the Eclipse and IDEA plugins to create new projects.

 ## Running & Debugging
 With our current setup we can already run and debug the RoboVM Eclipse plugin:

-* Right click the *org.robovm.eclipse.ui*  project, select *Run As -> Eclipse Application*.
-This creates a new run configuration and launches an Eclipse instance with the RoboVM Eclipsep lugin installed.
+* Right click the **org.robovm.eclipse.ui**  project, select *Run As -> Eclipse Application*.
+This creates a new run configuration and launches an Eclipse instance with the RoboVM Eclipse plugin installed.
 * Play around a little, create a new RoboVM iOS project, compile it, etc.

 However, if you set a breakpoint in say one of the compiler project's classes, it won't get hit.
 Also, if you modify either the Java sources of the other projects, or the native code in `robovm/vm`, the changes will not be reflected in the RoboVM Eclipse plugin project.